mixpanel/docs/pages/docs/other-bits/tutorials/migration-guides/migrating-to-mixpanel-from-amplitude.md

 If you're unsure how you currently track data, or might want to consider tracking data differently as you migrate to Mixpanel, we recommend starting [here](https://mixpanel.com/blog/guide-to-choosing-your-data-architecture/).

 Mixpanel Customer Success and Support have been helping thousands of customers migrate from other tools to Mixpanel over the past decade.
+You can see an overview of the process we run with our Enterprise plan customers migrating from Amplitude [here](https://mxpnl.notion.site/Amplitude-Migration-Package-264ed076292e41e9b29a2c4f26851e9b?pvs=4).

 If you need help, just [reach out here](https://mixpanel.com/get-support) and we'll be ready to assist with advice specific to your situation.